leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/object/properties/instancing/faces.rst

           Instancing Faces applied to the cube.

-Next, in the :menuselection:`Properties --> Object --> Instancing`,
+Next, in the :menuselection:`Properties --> Object Properties --> Instancing`,
 select *Faces*.
 The sphere is instanced, one for each face of the cube.

 .. note:: Inherited properties